DuttaSejuti/Taskly/README.md

 # Taskly
-A ToDo app built with FastAPI, VueJS, and PostgreSQL
+A ToDo app built with FastAPI, VueJS, and PostgreSQL with Docker.